bridgerust/bridgerust/docs/migration_pinecone.md

-# Migrating from Pinecone to Kabod
+# Migrating from Pinecone to Embex

-Kabod unifies the Pinecone API with other vector database providers.
-This guide helps you migrate from Pinecone to Kabod.
+Embex unifies the Pinecone API with other vector database providers.
+This guide helps you migrate from Pinecone to Embex.

 ## Table of Contents